hyperfiddle/hyperfiddle.github.io/pages/Scrap.md

+- Why / mission / goals
+	- Ultra-dynamic applications have severe data sync challenges.
+	- Problem statement: the code we wish we could write
+	- list of requirements
+		- reactive
+		- distributed state
+		- local reasoning (local refactoring) / algebraic
+	- FE/BE state sync breaks function composition
+		- leads to Backend-for-Frontend pattern
+		- abstraction resistant
+	- Inspiration
+		- functional programming
+	- Goals
+		- What would it take to model an end-to-end web application — dom to database — as a pure function?
+		- What if we could build network management directly into the language, the way memory management is built into Java?
+		- What if we could eliminate network-related incidental complexity like async, latency, failure, and caching?
+	- Ideals
+		- conciliance
+		- convergence in language design
+- language
+	- "bridge the network chasm"
+	- "libraries that join FE and BE"
+	- it is running code on the client and on the server at the same file, the compiler takes care of the network for you.
+	- compiler abstracts away networking in client/server web applications, allowing you to write one body of code that blends the two.
+	- "abstract away the networking between front and back and allow you to write one body of code that blends the two"
+	- "You can write code as if the client and the server were the same, the submit of a form now can directly insert data into the database, you don't need to manually send an HTTP request to the server."
+	- Electric is a programming language (*== reactive signals Clojure DSL*).
+And its **compiler** can spit out full stack web apps where you don’t have to manage the BE / FE communication at all, it’s auto generated for ya.
+	- But let’s imagine Electric delivers on the promises.
+It will remove a whole category of tasks and issues from web development, freeing up massive amounts of engineering capacity, which in turn will bring significant business benefits.
+Probably in the multiple 1000s of Productivity Impact Points.
+- Photon is a full stack Clojure/Script dialect for UI that abstracts over the frontend/backend network separation, with managed client/server datasync built into the language runtime itself.
+	- Photon lets devs use plain function composition to wire up complex full-stack applications without pain, bugs, or thinking about data plumbing _ever_.
+	- Unlike existing web frameworks that treat frontend and backend separately, Hyperfiddle's “distributed dataflow” _language_ reunites frontend and backend into a single coherent reactive expression.
+	- Imagine React.js but full stack, incremental view maintenance all the way from database views to DOM views, as one streaming computation.
+- Technology
+	- We implement the Clojure/Script compiler/analyzer infrastructure to compile Clojure/Script forms to monadic DAGs, distribute the DAG over the client/server distributed system, and then emit reactive dataflow expressions.
+-
+-
+-
-- Photon is a "multitier" Clojure/Script dialect for full-stack web application development, specifically dynamic user interfaces with complex frontend/backend data sync requirements.
+- Photon is a "multitier" Clojure/Script dialect for full-stack web application development, specifically dynamic user interfaces with complex frontend/backend data sync requirements. title:: Electric Clojure
 	- [Multitier programming](https://en.wikipedia.org/wiki/Multitier_programming) allows functionalities that span multiple of such *tiers* (e.g. client, server) to be developed in a single compilation unit using a single programming language.
 - **Problem** The problem we set out to solve is one of composition. - much of web development is coordinating network data access and this is what Photon solves with a key capability that we call "compiler managed network" (specifically client/server data loading).
 	- scalability